Sosisenakya/Whisper/README.md

 -- This jumps to the front of the queue and is sent in the very next batch Whisper.Queue("ServerShutdown", {Reason = "Update"}, "High")
 ```
-To make this as easy as possible for you to copy-paste into your project, I have formatted the README.md documentation inside a code block.
-You can copy the entire block below and paste it directly into a README.md file in your repository or a StringValue in Roblox Studio.

-Markdown
-# Whisper Messaging Service

-A high-performance, buffered, and batched wrapper for Roblox's `MessagingService`.
-Designed for modular game architectures, Whisper handles rate-limiting, priority queuing, and duplicate prevention automatically.

----

 ## API Reference

 ### Global Configuration